 What should I look for in a streaming service?

 First and foremost: the best range of content to suit your tastes.
 Having the biggest library may not mean anything if you’re looking to watch a specific show, or aren’t interested in a platform that doesn’t allow content above a 12A rating (hello Disney+).
 We recommend checking out each of the libraries for these services before discounting any completely, as there may be a hidden gem that sparks your TV taste buds.
 If none of these cater to your niche interests, we also have a list of the best alternative streaming services.

 The price of course is also a big factor.
 Investing in a streaming service is fortunately quite a flexible way to get your content, meaning that if one platform isn’t doing it for you, and can easily switch to another without losing out on a lot of money.
 The majority of these services also offer free trials to get a taste of what’s on offer.
-These are mostly seven days, but Britbox offers a month and Quibi has 90 days, so it’s absolutely worth shopping around.
+These are mostly seven days, but Britbox offers a month, so it’s absolutely worth shopping around.
 Take a look at our look at how we can save money on streaming services in the future.

 Consider the number of devices that an account boasts.
 You can save a lot of money if you split a streaming service subscription with a family member or friend, but this is only useful if you can all watch the platform at the same time on various devices.
 Some platforms like Netflix offer a tiered payment system which is influenced by this, so investigate to see what’s right for you.